 A: Volunteers will usually travel from the US to Africa with other volunteers.
-Depending on where their travel originates they may travel by themselves to a collector city such as New York or Washington DC, and then travel to Africa with the rest of the group.
+Depending on where your travel originates you may travel by yourself to a collector city such as New York or Washington DC, and then travel to Africa with the rest of the group.
 What is absolutely required is that you travel to Beira, Mozambique through Johannesburg, South Africa with the team you are serving with in Mozambique.
 No early/late arrival/departures will be permitted.
 Once you have been accepted to a project team you will receive instructions on how to make travel arrangements.

 Q: HOW DO I MAKE TRAVEL ARRANGEMENTS TO GO TO MOZAMBIQUE?

 A: Care for Life has a preferred travel agent that you may use to make your travel arrangements or you may make your own reservations.
 You will receive contact information for our travel information in your team packet after you have been placed on a team.
 Make sure you have confirmed team dates before making your travel arrangements.

 You must be on the same flight with the team from Johannesburg, South Africa to Beira, Mozambique and depart with them when leaving Mozambique.
 Each volunteer is required to carry a 50 lb. suitcase with supplies for Care for Life.
 Getting supplies to Mozambique is very expensive and we rely on our volunteers to carry supplies for projects into Mozambique for us.
 Please keep this in mind when making travel plans.